The Graduate School aims to support our students through all phases of their graduate careers with timely information, opportunities, and resources.

-All students on the Bellingham campus who are registered for 6 or more credits spring quarter will be billed the health services fee and can access the Student Health and Counseling centers.
+All students on the Bellingham campus who are registered for 6 or more credits will be billed the health services fee and can access the Student Health and Counseling centers.
 If you are taking fewer than 6 credits, you may opt in by contacting the Student Business Office.

 The WWU Counseling Center is currently offering telehealth appointments only.
 Call their front desk during business hours, 8:30 to 4:30, at 360-650-3164.
 After hours, call this number and press 1 to reach the after hours service.